EU hopeful Serbia hosts military drill with Russia

 Troops of the U.S. Ohio National Guard are expected to take part in exercises in southern Serbia later this month.

-Friday’s exercise, a mock assault on a terrorist base planned since early 2014, involved around 200 Russian troops with armored vehicles, deployed by Ilyushin IL-76 transport aircraft.
+Friday’s exercise, a mock assault on a terrorist base planned since early 2014, involved around 200 Russian troops with armoured vehicles, deployed by Ilyushin IL-76 transport aircraft.

 It was Serbia’s first such joint drill with Russia since the end of its state union with Montenegro in 2006.